awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Type: [RetryStrategy](https://docs.aws.amazon.com/batch/latest/APIReference/API_RetryStrategy.html) object
 Required: No
 `attempts`
 The number of times to move a job to the `RUNNABLE` status\.
-You may specify between 1 and 10 attempts\.
+You can specify between 1 and 10 attempts\.
 If `attempts` is greater than one, the job is retried that many times if it fails, until it has moved to `RUNNABLE`\.

 ```
 "attempts": integer